SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 There are 2 outputs:

 `flag_binary` which returns the 12-bit binary sequence of the input integer
-`flagprop_list` which is a list containing all the parameters corresponding to the input integer
+`flagprop_list` which is a list containing all the parameters corresponding to the input integer.

+This script is mainly used during the processing pipeline in the [transposonmapping_satay.py](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/python_transposonmapping/transposonmapping_satay.py).

 ### Data files